ngraham20/speedylemon/CONTRIBUTING.md

 # Design Principals
 - Comprehensive application
-- Track speed
+    - [x] Track speed
-- Understand checkpoints
+    - [x] Understand checkpoints
-- Integrate timer at some point
+    - [x] Integrate timer at some point

 - Modular and well-documented
 - Test-driven development

-- The checkpoint creator might be a separate program, or may be integrated# Beetlerank API
+- The checkpoint creator might be a separate program, or may be integrated

+# Developing Notes
+## Track Selection Menu
+The track selection menu needs to store the state for the combined selection menu as well as have the entire data tree stored.

+# Beetlerank API

-# GET
+## GET
 - MOTD: `https://www.beetlerank.com/api/info`
 - Cups: `https://www.beetlerank.com/api/cups`
 - Maps: `https://www.beetlerank.com/api/maps/<cup>`